brendt/stitcher.io/src/content/blog/2020-06-02-the-latest-php-version.md

     <td>November 26, 2020</td>
 </tr>
 </table>

-As you can see, we're closing in on the first alpha releases.

 It _is_ possible by the way, for the dates to shift a little bit still, this will depend on how testing goes early on.
 Speaking of testing: everyone is allowed to do so, it's even encouraged to try stuff out in your own projects, so that enough feedback can be provided to the core team on time.